General information and tips for prospective fellowship applicants

 • Female students from marginalized groups in the field of engineering

-• Acceptance for full-time enrollment at an ABET-accredited college or university for entire academic year in the United States (UCSB's Mechanical Engineering program is ABET-accredited)
+• Acceptance for full-time enrollment at an ABET-accredited college or university for the entire academic year in the United States (UCSB's Mechanical Engineering program is ABET-accredited)

 • Declared major in mechanical engineering